Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Sensor Data Gathering Pipeline

-Where $\bar{x}$ and $s_x$ are the sample mean and sample standard deviation.
-Then, the z-score is thresholded in such a way that values greater than 2 are removed.
+Once $\mathrm{N_{s}}$ sensor samples have been collected for each sensing node's sampling period $\mathrm{T_{sen}}$, these must be filtered in order to remove outliers and smooth the data.
+One of the most common techniques for removing outliers in sensory data is the use of the z-score \cite{han2021calibrations}.
 Other signal filtering techniques (e.g., moving average) can be useful to eliminate abrupt changes in the signal and smooth the data tendency.
-For instance, Mijling \textit{et al.} \cite{mijling2018field} eliminates samples that deviate a given percentage from the sample mean.
+For instance, Mijling {et al.} \cite{mijling2018field} eliminate samples that deviate a given percentage from the sample mean.
 The filtering process is necessary because the signals measured by the sensors are noisy and tend to produce outliers, in which case the subsequent aggregation would be affected and, consequently, the quality of the estimated data would be degraded.
+The computational cost of this filtering is minimal, as it requires only a few operations on the data collected every $\mathrm{T_{sen}}$ period.
+Moreover, following an edge computing approach, this filtering is calculated at the node itself.
+In the experiments Section \ref{sec:results}, we use the z-score as filtering technique and we remove extreme values.

-\subsubsection{\textbf{Aggregation}}
+\subsubsection{Aggregation}

-In the aggregation stage, the sensor data, after filtering, are aggregated into a single measurement period T$_{sen}$.
+In the aggregation stage, the sensor data, after filtering, are aggregated into a single measurement period $\mathrm{T_{sen}}$.
 The most common statistics used for the aggregation are the sample mean and median.
-However, these statistics require a certain number of samples in order to not be biased, so after the filtering step it is important to check whether the resulting number of samples in a period is large enough for averaging, if not, the resulting mean may not be representative and the sample is discarded producing a gap.
+However, these statistics require a certain number of samples in order to not be biased, so after the filtering step, it is important to check whether the resulting number of samples in a period is large enough for averaging, if not, the resulting mean may not be representative and the sample is discarded producing a gap.
+This aggregation has a minimal computational cost and is computed at the node itself before the packets are transmitted.